 About 7 million adult children in the U.S. consider themselves a long-distance caregiver for an aging parent.
 The challenge for many adult children is the balance between empowering their parents to stay independent while watching for warning signs of age-related problems.
 We’ve pulled together six common-sense tips to support your aging parents, whether they live across town or across the country.

 Many doctors and health systems have online portals to track health, tests and office visits.
 Ask your parent to give you delegate access so you can access health records and prescriptions.

 Talk with your siblings and other family to start a plan.
 Working together can prevent hurt feelings, particularly if more responsibility for care falls on one family member.
 Consider a one-time or annual family meeting at your parent’s home to assess their needs.

 Adult children can do more harm than good by worrying parents into an overly sedate lifestyle.
 Climbing stairs, gardening or light yard work can help keep the mind and body sharp, at any age.

 Work hard to keep your aging parents interested in their hobbies and connected with friends.
 Buy them tickets to events and arrange transportation.
 Talk with family members who live close to your parents and encourage visits.

-A 2015 survey of Medicare patients showed that 86 percent would prefer to live their last days at home instead of in a hospital or nursing home.
+A 2015 survey of Medicare patients showed that 86 percent would prefer to spend their final days or months at home, even when dealing with a serious illness.
 Advance directives are a guide for future health care decisions in the event a person cannot make them for themselves.
-It enables people of any age to have more control of their end-of-life care and relieves that burden from their children.
+Advance care planning can spell out preferences for breathing tubes, resuscitation or other medical care if you're in a coma, terminally ill, seriously injured or in end-stage dementia.
 See our advance directive information for all 50 states.